-- a.
-Personal Days: A set number of "Personal Days" (time off with pay) may be authorized on an annual basis by the Commissioners Court, and may change each year.
+- 1. Personal Days: A set number of "Personal Days" (time off with pay) may be authorized on an annual basis by the Commissioner's Court and may change each year.
 Regular full-time and part-time employees are eligible for this benefit.
-Temporary employees do not receive Personal Day leave - b.
+Temporary employees do not receive Personal Day leave. - 2.
 Use or Lose: Personal Day leave allocated during any fiscal year is "use it or lose it".
-Any such leave which has not been used as of September 30 of each year is lost, and does not carry over to the new fiscal year.

-an employee's regular schedule (8, 10, or 12) by the number of Personal Days authorized for that year.
+Any such leave which has not been used as of September 30 of each year is lost and does not carry over to the new fiscal year. - 3.
+Calculation of Personal Day Leave Hours: For full-time employees, Personal Day leave hours are calculated by multiplying the number of hours in one full shift of an employee's regular schedule (8, 10, or 12) by the number of Personal Days authorized for that year.

-For part-time employees, Personal Day leave hours are calculated by multiplying the number of Personal Days authorized for the year by 8, and then multiplying the result by the employee's FTE (full time equivalent) percentage.
+For part-time employees, Personal Day leave hours are calculated by multiplying the number of Personal Days authorized for the year by 8 and then multiplying the result by the employee's FTE (full time equivalent) percentage.